IsaakBerg/grasshopper-primer/en/1-foundations/1-2/3_data-types.md

 ####1.2.3.1.
 PERSISTENT DATA
-You access and manage persistent data through a parameter's context menu.
+Access and manage persistent data through a parameter's context menu¹.
 Each parameter type shows a different manager.
-For example, a Point parameter allows you to set one or more points through its context menu.
-The context menu of the Point parameter offers two ways of setting persistent data: selecting a single point and or selecting multiple points.
-Right click on the parameter to access the context menu.
-If you click on either of these, the Grasshopper window will disappear.
-A prompt will ask you to pick a point in one of the Rhino view-ports.
+For example, a Point parameter allows you to set persistent point data through its context menu.
+It offers two modes for setting the persistent data.
+Choose either “Set one Point” or “Set Multiple Points”.
+After clicking either of these, the Rhino window will receive the focus (*).
+A prompt will ask for the location of a Point.
+One way to indicate point locations is by clicking in the Rhino view-ports.
+Another more precise option is to enter point co-ordinates via the Rhino command-line.
+If the command was “Set Multiple Points”, continue to enter additional points.
+End the process with a right-click or a blank command-line entry.

+>¹A context menu is the menu which appears after right-clicking on a particular thing, or on one of its particular parts.
+It may show different things depending on what the target of the click was.
+The target is the context for the right-click.

+>²When a window receives the focus  this means it will receive mouse and keyboard input until the focus shifts to another window.
+It may also appear in front of other windows, hiding them if they are sharing screen space.

 ![IMAGE](images/1-2-3/1-2-3_001-set-multiple-points.png)